 Registration of an intervention order is automatic if the court declares, when the order is made, that it addresses a domestic violence concern [s 15A].
 This is to distinguish from other orders made under the Act that address non-domestic concerns.
 These are currently unable to be recognised and enforced throughout Australia.
 See Non-domestic abuse intervention orders.

-Foreign orders (e.g. an intervention order issued in New Zealand) may also be recognised Australia wide.
-In the case of foreign orders registration of the order is required [Part 4].
+Foreign orders (for example, an intervention order issued in New Zealand) may also be recognised Australia wide.
+In the case of foreign orders, registration is required [see Part 4].

 If an order is a recognised DVO it can be:

-All domestic violence orders issued after commencement of the provisions allowing national recognition will automatically be recognised.
-However, for those orders issued prior to commencement (i.e. before 25 November 2017) an application to the Magistrates Court for a declaration that the order addresses a domestic violence concern is necessary before it can be recognised and enforced in other states [ss 29ZB – 29ZF, see also Uniform Special Statutory Rules 2022 (SA) Chapter 3 Part 6 Division 11].
+All domestic violence orders issued from 25 November 2017 will automatically be recognised nationally.
+However, for those orders issued before 25 November 2017, an application to the Magistrates Court for a declaration that the order addresses a domestic violence concern is necessary before it can be recognised and enforced in other states [ss 29ZB – 29ZF, see also Uniform Special Statutory Rules 2022 (SA) Chapter 3 Part 6 Division 11].
 The application is made on a Form 4B Originating Application Ex Parte – Intervention Order Act – Domestic Violence Order Nationally Recognised, unless the person for or against whom protection is sought is a youth.
 In those circumstances, such applications may be made to the Youth Court.

 In an emergency: 000